How To Join

 Once you’ve planned your transition (at least to some extent), you become a resident at the project (this can be the same period of time that you are taking your PDC).
 The first 6 months of residence is part of our mutual evaluation period.
 Following this time, you apply to become a member.
 Acceptance is based on following the community agreements and being an active, productive and positive participant in the daily goings-on of the community.
 Your share ($20,000) is paid at this point.

 In addition to your share, there are monthly living costs which are shared among all residents, as in any household, and ‘rent’.
 Rent applies to everyone during the early stages before members build their houses on the property, to mini-share holders, and at any point in time to people staying at Casa Ubuntu (unless a work-trade has been negotiated under special circumstances).
-As of 2020, monthly rent is $200/person, including all utilities and will be reduced as explained here.
+As of 2020, monthly rent is $200/person, including all utilities.